Walking Distance Apart, Two Letter Grades Apart

 For the full TEA breakdown, visit the Campbell Elementary page or the Maplewood Elementary page.

-Maplewood is one of those central Austin campuses that flies under the radar compared to Casis or Bryker Woods, but the 91 TEA score and A rating put it in the same academic tier.
-The school serves 403 students and feeds into Kealing Middle School, O. Henry Middle School, and Lamar Middle School, with Austin High School and McCallum High School as the high school destinations.
-That gives buyers multiple strong feeder path options.
+Maplewood is one of those central Austin campuses that flies under the radar compared to Casis or Bryker Woods, but the 2025 A rating puts it in the same academic tier.
+The school serves roughly 400 students and feeds into Kealing Middle School, then on to McCallum High School (AISD 2024-25 Feeder Pattern).

 The Maplewood zone covers the area around 45th Street and Airport Boulevard, where you will find a mix of mid century homes, renovated bungalows, and some newer infill construction.
 The neighborhood has a distinctly Austin character, walkable and eclectic, with coffee shops, restaurants, and parks woven into the residential streets.

-Campbell is one of the smallest elementaries in Austin ISD with just 180 students.
+Campbell is one of the smallest elementaries in Austin ISD with roughly 180 students.
 The school sits near the intersection of Airport Boulevard and Manor Road in east central Austin.
-Despite the D rating, the 6 of 7 distinctions tell you the school has areas of genuine academic strength.
-Campbell feeds into Kealing and O. Henry Middle Schools, both of which are well regarded campuses, and ultimately into Austin High School.
+Campbell feeds into Kealing Middle School, then on to McCallum High School or Eastside Early College High School depending on the home address (AISD 2024-25 Feeder Pattern).

-The $525K median price makes the Campbell zone more accessible than Maplewood, and the east central Austin location puts you in one of the most culturally vibrant parts of the city.
+The east central Austin location puts you in one of the most culturally vibrant parts of the city.
 The neighborhood is rapidly changing, with new restaurants, breweries, and housing filling in what was once a quieter part of town.

 The Neighborhoods